krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 are first-class concerns.

 We won’t go too deeply into the epistemological aspects of the presence
 calculus here—this remains an active and open area of research.

-But it’s
-important to acknowledge that this layer exists, and that modeling and
-interpreting the output of the presence calculus requires an explicit treatment of how observations are made and by whom.
+But it’s important to acknowledge that this layer exists, that modeling and interpreting the output of the presence calculus requires an explicit treatment of how observations are made and by whom, and the fact that this has a huge impact on the validity of the inferences one makes using the machinery of the calculus.

 With this caveat in place, once we've represented a problem domain as a
 *system of presences*, much of the machinery of the presence calculus (which
 we'll introduce next) can be applied uniformly.

+For the next couple of sections, where we will introduce this machinery, we will operate under the assumption that there is a _signal_ that can be observed and what we observe about the signal reflects what an observer knows about the domain.
+We don't presume anything about the "truth" of the observations, we treat them uniformly as signals.

-In particular, there are no fundamental differences in behavior between systems of binary presences and systems of presences with arbitrary mass—once they've been reduced to a canonical, presence-oriented representation[^5].
+One thing we will see is that from the perspective of this machinery, there are no fundamental differences in behavior between binary signals and arbitrary signals once they've been reduced to a canonical, presence-mass oriented representation[^5].

+This greatly increases the scope of the problem domains where this machinery can be applied, and our examples in the previous section began to hint at the possibilities.

+This, in the end, is the source of the generality and power of the presence calculus.

 [^5]: There are several technical conditions that must be satisfied when
 mapping signals to a canonical system of presences in order for this claim to
 hold.
 To avoid getting bogged down in those details, we’ll simply claim it for
 now.
 The API docs go into more detail about the mechanics of this canonical
-representation, and what’s needed to ensure a "clean" mapping from a signal to a
-system of presences—or more precisely, a system of presence assertions.
+representation, and what’s needed to ensure a "clean" mapping from a signal to a system of presences—or more precisely, a system of presence assertions.

-## The Presence Invariant
+## Co-Presence and The Presence Invariant

 In the last section, we introduced *systems of presences* as collections of presence assertions defined over a set of presence density functions (signals).